 You know, the important stuff.
 But apparently I missed the memo.
 The one that says somewhere in the long-term goals section, a girl must list the desire to marry and procreate.

-Just to set the record straight, I’m not going to say that the …
+Just to set the record straight, I’m not going to say …